1wheel/talks/graphical-web/talk.md

 - Illustrator struggles with images and fonts

-Learn about skills sets and tools orthogonal to your own
+Learn about tools and skills orthogonal to your own

 Experiment creating your own tools to shrink the feedback loop